How to Cut Music from Stock Music Sites to the Length You Need

 The steps below are a generalized form of this process that you can build into your own editing system as you get more comfortable cutting music.

-Any video editing software worth its code will give you the basic tools you need to effectively cut and massage your music selections.
+Any video editing software worth its code will give you the basic tools you need to add music to a project and then trim your song selections.

 More robust programs like Lightworks, Final Cut Pro, and Premiere Pro will give you a slew of bells and whistles that more advanced editors might appreciate.